(866) 615-9507

 Is Surveillance Legal in Pennsylvania?

 Generally, surveillance is legal in Pennsylvania as long as the investigators do not trespass on private property, use wiretapping, or violate reasonable expectations of privacy.
-For example, the investigator could film you in public or take screenshots of your social media posts.
+For example, the investigator could film you publicly or take screenshots of your social media posts.
 But attempting to film inside your home or recording a phone call without your consent isn’t allowed.

 How to Protect Yourself from LTD Surveillance